AdamSaleh/linx-app/README.md

   * Delete bookmark

+  * Bookmarklet should handle a change in your credentials gracefully.

   * Display bookmarks according to logged in user

   * Bookmark page should continuously update so you can see new